pavanpwm/KeycloakDependency/README.txt

-All you need to do is
+All you need to do now is

 1. download the jar file from here https://github.com/pavanpwm/KeycloakDependency/raw/main/KeycloakDependency-0.0.1-SNAPSHOT.jar